miqueleg/protonation-optimizer/README.md

 - An optimized PDB file with the computed protonation states of the AminoAcids in your protein
 - A CSV file with energy results for each histidine
 - A detailed text report of the analysis
-- xTB log files for each calculation in an `xtb_logs` directory
+- xTB/g-xtb log files for each calculation in an `xtb_logs` directory

 ## Special Features